Written by Susan Ito.

 I had a new doctor now.
 Lisa, obstetrician of the normal, was instantly off my case, and I was assigned a special neonatologist named Weiss.
 He was perfectly bald, with thick glasses and wooden clogs, a soft voice.

-A squirt of blue gel on my belly for the fetal monitor, the galloping sound of hoof beats, the baby riding a wild pony inside me.
+A squirt of blue gel on my belly for the foetal monitor, the galloping sound of hoof beats, the baby riding a wild pony inside me.
 What a relief to hear that sound, although I didn’t need the monitor; I could feel the baby punching at my liver.

 There was a name for what I had.
 Preeclampsia.
 Ahh.
 Well, preeclampsia was certainly better than eclampsia, and as long as it was pre-, then they could stop it, couldn't they?
 And what was eclampsia?
 An explosion of blood pressure, a flood of protein poisoning the blood, kidney failure, the vessels in spasm, a stroke, seizures, blindness, death.
 But I didn’t have any of those things.
 I had pre-eclampsia.
 It felt safe.

-They slipped a needle into my wrist, hung a bag of magnesium sulfate.
+They slipped a needle into my wrist, hung a bag of magnesium sulphate.
 This is to prevent seizures, they said.
 You may feel a little hot.
 As the first drops of the drug slipped into my bloodstream, I felt a flash of electricity inside my mouth.
 My tongue was baking.
 My scalp prickled, burning, and I threw up onto the sheets.
 I felt as if I was being microwaved.

 I was wheeled down to radiology.
 Pictures of the baby onscreen, waving, treading water.
 A real child, not a pony or a fish.
 The X-ray tech, a woman with curly brown hair and a red Coca-Cola T-shirt, asked, “Do you want to know the sex?”
 I sat up.
 “There you go.”
 She pointed.
 A flash between the legs, like a finger.
 A boy.
 I nearly leapt off the gurney.
 “John!
 Did you see?
 A boy!
 It’s Samuel!”
 Sahm-well, the Spanish pronunciation, named after our surrogate father in Nicaragua, the most dignified man we knew.